Wisconsin sees another COVID-19 outbreak in prison system

 Support Local Journalism

 At the end of September, the prison had seen a total of 116 positive cases since the start of the pandemic.
-By Monday, that figure had risen to a total of 246 positive cases.
+By Monday, that figure had risen to a total of 246.

 Of the positive cases so far, 118 are considered “inactive,” meaning the inmate is no longer testing positive for COVID-19.